Hildulf: Veneration

-Legend has it that Hidulf was buried in a sandstone sarcophagus in Moyenmoutier, and it can still be seen in the old chapel of Saint-Grégoire in this commune.
+Legend has it that Hildulf was buried in a sandstone sarcophagus in Moyenmoutier, and it can still be seen in the old chapel of Saint-Grégoire in this commune.
 His relics were moved a number of times, and from 1854 they have been venerated in a side chapel in the former abbey church of Moyenmoutier.
-St Hidulf's casket in carved and gilded wood from the 18th century, is kept in the treasury in Moyenmoutier.
+Hildulf's casket in carved and gilded wood from the 18th century, is kept in the treasury in Moyenmoutier.
 It was classified as a historical monument in 1965.

 In 1600, the prior of the Benedictine monastery of Saint-Vanne outside the city walls of Verdun, Dom Didier de La Cour, began a thorough reform of the monastery, and it, together with Moyenmoutier, became the center of a group of reformed monasteries in Lorraine, Champagne and Burgundy.
-In 1604 they officially merged into a new congregation, de Saint-Vanne et Saint-Hydulphe, named after Hidulf and Saint Vitonus of Verdun, (which was dissolved during the French Revolution).
+In 1604 they officially merged into a new congregation, de Saint-Vanne et Saint-Hydulphe, named after Hildulf and Saint Vitonus of Verdun, (which was dissolved during the French Revolution).

-Hidulf was invoked in nervous diseases.
+Hildulf was invoked in nervous diseases.
 He is listed in the Martyrologium Romanum (2004) for July 11.